-- The project has a relocation plan for current occupants approved by one of its federal, state, or local government funders or - The project has a relocation plan approved by the Bank, which meets the minimum standards as outlined in Attachment A.
+• The project has a relocation plan for current occupants approved by one of its federal, state, or local government funders or

+• The project has a relocation plan approved by the Bank, which meets the minimum standards as outlined in Attachment A.

-For occupied initiatives without a relocation plan, a current rent roll on the Bank's template is required showing household incomes for the occupied units.
+For occupied initiatives without a relocation plan, a current rent roll is required showing current household incomes for the occupied units.
+The rent roll is to be entered into the Bank's online application.
 At its discretion, the Bank may request and review the income documentation for current residents to confirm the targeting commitments made at the time of application.